cgwire/kitsu/docs/getting-started-production/README.md

-# Getting Started as a Studio Manager
+# Create your First Production

-## Create your First Production
+## New Project - Create Production

 The first step in Kitsu is to create a production.
 Click on the **Create a new production** button.